islaytitans/alien/docs/src/GM/hod2.md

 - Unfortunately these people have been transformed
 - **4 Passive Mutant Abominations** are attempting to draw and quarter a 5th
   - They tear him apart each taking a limb and sitting down to eat

+### Repairing the Cetorhina

+- Power Cells
+  - The crash drained the batteries causing them to corrode
+  - Replacement energy cells 1m tall barrels with harness Straps **Weight 3** can be found in Terminal 01 and the Lower Tower
+  - The Pcs can repair them **Heavy Machinery** and fire up the plasma distillery on Trawling Arm 01 to recharge them p40, p44, p41
+  - Ship will need 3 cells for engine ignition and take **1 Turn** to reisntall cell on the ship
+- Truster Compression Coil
+  - Thrusters won't work without it
+  - PCs will need to remove a working Compression Cell fgrom one of the stations external thrusters located
+    - near the Visitor Docking Port on Deck D p34
+    - the comms Tower on Deck H p44
+    - Boiler room on Dec j p46
+  - Takes **1 Turn** to remove or install compression coil
+- Cutting Tools
+  - Cumbersome power tools **Weight 3** and/or EVA Pods are needed to cut the Cetorhina free from the superstructure
+  - Tools can be found in the Machine Room and Plasma Relay Stations p41
+  - EVA Pods are equiped with similar tool arms that can do the job in half the time.
+They're located throughout the station

 ## Optional Events from Act 3